 When You Should Clean Your BOB Stroller

-Like any other gear, a BOB stroller must be clean and maintained periodically.
+Like any other gear, a BOB stroller must be cleaned and maintained periodically.
 But in case you don’t have enough time to invest, make sure you clean up the stroller in the following condition to maintain hygiene:

 - Stroller with an unpleasant odor.